 |Staff (hourly and salaried)||30 days||30 days|

-Information for staff that are planning to resign or retire, and faculty that are resigning (faculty retirees excluded).
+Below is information for staff that are planning to resign or retire, and faculty that are resigning.

 Note: Faculty retirees keep their Exchange account and retain access to many IT resources.